 While there are many other configuration options, the steps outlined here are the minimum necessary to get your device connected, and ready to filter traffic.

-To confirm that your device is correctly configured and connecting to the internet, navigate to https://gmc.banduracyber.com/assets.
+To confirm that your device is correctly configured and connecting to the internet, click on Assets in the left menu within GMC.
 From here, you should see your newly configured ThreatBlockr appliance with a recent last connection time.
 The connection from the appliance to the GMC is refreshed once per minute.